andela-technology/qualified-docs/content/reference/languages/c/criterion.md

 ## Verbose output for complex data

 A potential for confusion when using Criterion is lack of verbosity in output.
+Data structures, numbers and booleans are susceptible.
 When comparing data structures, consider writing a stringification helper and passing it into the optional format parameter to Criterion's assertion call.

 To illustrate the problem, consider that `cr_assert_arr_eq(actual, expected, sizeof(expected));` by default produces an error `The expression (actual)[0..Size] == (expected)[0..Size] is false.` which doesn't show a diff of the two arrays.
 Adding an array stringification function allows for a much clearer error log.
 Here's a complete example: